rightsstatements/rightsstatements.github.io/README.md

 ![Create pull request](files/images/create_pull_request.png?raw=true)

+After this, deploy the site (or have it deployed by someone with the right permission) on the staging and/or the production server using the instructions in the Deployment section above.

 ## Adding content

 To add content, navigate to [en](https://github.com/rightsstatements/rightsstatements.github.io/tree/master/en) or a sub-directory thereof and click on "New file":